Gabriel-Martins-Gazaneo/Analysis-Procurement/README.md

 ## Contact

 If you have any suggestions, recommendations, or would like to connect with me, please feel free to reach out.
-You can contact me through [email address] or [social media handles].
+You can contact me through ggazzaneo1@gmail.com or Gabriel Martins Gazaneo on Linkedin.

 Thank you for visiting my repository, and I hope you find the information shared here useful and informative.